Homefront Resources

 We accomplish the latter through strictly legal and non-violent means.

-Funeral - Veterans Funeral Care
+Veterans Funeral Care

 www.veteransfuneralcare.com

-Veterans Funeral Care was founded to help Veterans and their families.
+Veterans Funeral Care was founded to help veterans and their families.
 Our staff is trained to handle every detail of making burial and cremation arrangements for veterans.
 This includes our answering questions about military protocol, assuring that legal requirements are met, and providing whatever equipment, facilities, and technical services that may be needed.

 The mission of the Veterans Funeral Care is to reduce funeral costs for veterans and their families.
 Today in the United States, funerals through funeral homes commonly cost in excess of $10,000.
 Our members currently pay an average of just under $3,800.
 We are unique in that we provide services to veterans and their families only.
 Research has shown that many veterans do not receive all the benefits that they are entitled to.
 One call to Veterans Funeral Care and we handle all details.
 We apply for all VA benefits, file for Veterans Life Insurance and arrange all military honors.
 We take our responsibility to you very seriously.
 It is helpful to consider all your options and take time to ask questions before making final decisions about such an important event.
 It is our intent to help make the entire experience as positive as possible.